sabyapradhan/resources-1/bestpractice_rgs.md

 4. A policy that grants the user the Platform Role “Administrator” on the entire account (all IAM-enabled services).
 A policy with these details allows the user to perform any platform actions on any resource in the entire account and also includes the ability to perform management actions on the account such as managing the resource groups in the account.

 ## Use case examples
+{: #usecase_examples}

-For each of these use cases, if you have a group of users that you want to all have the same level of access, add them to an [access group](/docs/iam/groups.html#groups).
+For each of these use cases, if you have a group of users that you want to all have the same level of access, add them to an [access group](/docs/iam?topic=iam-groups).
 By using access groups, you can use a minimal number of access policies since all members of the access group inherit any access that is assigned to the group.
 {: tip}

 <ol>